luke-grantham/resume-scripting-with-kotlin/README.md

 Now in `src/main/scripts`, you should be able to run the example script `example.main.kts`.
 Your resulting pdf will be in `src/main/scripts/output`

+### Make your own resumes
-To make your own script simply create a new file with the suffix `.main.kts`
+- To make your own script simply create a new file with the suffix `.main.kts`.
+- All the sections inside the `ResumeBuilder` block are optional.
+- Please refer to `example.main.kts` as documentation on the DSL itself.
+The example script uses all available functionality.

 # Motivation
-I was paying $70 for site where I could build my resume.
+I wanted to learn more about DSLs in Kotlin, and I realized that I was paying $70 for site where I could build my resume.

-They had a few features I liked:
+What I wanted to accomplish is:
- - One really clean format (and a bunch I would never use).
+ - Have one really clean format.
  - Easy to rearrange sections without breaking everything.
- - Easy to change formatting like spacing between bullets.
+ - Easy to change formatting like text size and spacing between bullets.
- - Export to PDF.
+ - Generates a PDF.

-I use Kotlin at my day job and wanted to learn more about Kotlin DSLs and Kotlin scripting.
 It turns out that the hierarchical nature of building documents translates very well to a DSL.

-In the end, I learned a bit and saved myself $70 a year.
+In the end, I learned a bit, had fun, and saved myself $70 a year.

 # Licence
 I used a PDF library called itext, which is under the AGPLv3 licence.
 So, this project will fall under the same license.
 See the full licence text at `licence.txt`